davemo/practical-angularjs/codemash/README.md

 * Then, replace the ngRoute dependency with ui.router and refactor using $stateProvider
 * Use `ng-class`, `ng-include` and `ui-sref-active="active"` to make navigation DRY and highlight the current navigation item

+**Challenge**: add routes for admin and decks, load the templates, setup decks.html and admin.html to include the navbar

 ### Exercise 2: Deck Browser - Basic Listing

 Goal: understand how to load and render JSON data from a remote api